 Additionally, Tarleton provides emergency leave for the following:

 - Emergency Evacuation Order

 In the event an employee is called to jury duty service, the employee will receive regular compensation while serving.
 Part time employees will be paid for hours that would be considered part of their normal work day/week.
 An employee called to jury duty may keep any payment received from the appointed court in addition to regular compensation.
-In addition to reporting this time off, you must submit a statement to Human Resources from the Clerk of the Court specifying the date(s) and time(s) served, in order to be compensated for this time.
+In addition to reporting this time off, the employee must submit a statement to human resources from the court clerk specifying the date(s) and time(s) served, in order to be compensated for this time.

-Leaves of absence are granted for military training and active duty.
-Long military leave is generally unpaid; however, if you are a member of the state military forces or Reserves, you will be granted paid leave for up to 15 days each federal fiscal year for military training or duty.
-You will also be entitled to emergency leave with pay if you are a member of the National Guard called to emergency active duty by the governor.
-If possible, you must notify your supervisor in advance of your need for military leave.
-Employees who take leave of absence for military duty should contact the Human Resources department for details and requirements associated with the military leave.
+Tarleton grants leaves of absence for military training and active duty.
+Long military leave is generally unpaid; however, Tarleton will grant members of the state military forces or reserves paid leave for up to 15 days each federal fiscal year for military training or duty.
+Members of the National Guard are entitled to emergency leave with pay if the governor calls them to emergency active duty.
+If possible, the employee must notify his or her supervisor in advance of the need for military leave.
+Employees who take leaves of absence for military duty should contact the human resources department for details and requirements associated with military leave.

 The Family and Medical Leave Act of 1993 (FMLA) requires the A&M System to provide up to 12 weeks of unpaid, job-protected leave each fiscal year to “eligible” employees for certain family and medical reasons.
 Employees are “eligible” if they have worked for the state for at least one year and for 1,250 hours over the previous 12 months.